 These low – but predictable – copays allow insurance companies to typically offer Plan N at a lower monthly rate than some other Medigap plans.

-Best Medicare Supplement Plan for Travelers
+Plan M and Plan N: Best Medicare Supplement Plans for Travelers

 One of the health care costs that can be covered by some Medicare Supplement Insurance plans is foreign travel emergency care, or emergency care received outside of the U.S. or U.S. territories.